 Community Health Elective-Experiential Learning in Community Health (IDIS 367): Students are able to create project-specific community health leadership experiences through problem identification, multiple site visits & key informant interviews and policy proposals (8-10p final product).
 This is a 4 week elective, but students spread this course over the entire year to complete responsibilities.

-Case-based Elective in Criminal Justice Health (IDIS 353): Students are able to complete an intense 2-week rotation in the intersection of healthcare and criminal justice.
+Case-based Elective in Criminal Justice Health (MED 353): Students are able to complete an intense 2-week rotation in the intersection of healthcare and criminal justice.
 Students work closely with Dr. Newton Kendig as they complete case studies, write ups, and discussions on a variety of topics.
 Time commitment is equivalent to IDIS 354 and IDIS 367.
 This is course is a 2 week elective, and students DO NOT have the option of spreading this course over the entire year to complete responsibilities.
 However, longitudinal and immersion experiences are optional for students interested in other opportunities.

 CUH Track “Philosophy and Culture:”